splunk/ansible-role-for-splunk/README.md

 #### Playbooks
 The following example playbooks have been included in this project for your reference:
 - **splunk_app_install.yml** - Install or upgrade apps on Splunk hosts using the configure_apps.yml task in the splunk role.
 Note that the apps you want to deploy should be defined in either host_vars or group_vars, along with a splunk_app_deploy_path.
 Refer to the documentation for app deployment for details.
+- **splunk_configure_dmc.yml** - Example playbook that configures the DMC host group as a DMC in clustered mode
+- **splunk_configure_licensemaster.yml** - Example playbook that configures the License Master host group as such
 - **splunk_install_or_upgrade.yml** - Install or upgrade Splunk (or Splunk UFs) on hosts using the check_splunk.yml task in the splunk role.
 - **splunk_shc_deploy.yml** - Installs Splunk and initializes search head clustering on a shdeployer and group of hosts that will serve as a new search head cluster.
 - **splunk_upgrade_full_stack.yml** - Example playbook that demonstrates how to upgrade an entire Splunk deployment with a single-site indexer cluster and a search head cluster using the splunk role.
 Note: This playbook does not upgrade forwarders, although you could easily add an extra play to do that.